 The Ministry of Health and the Ministry of Development are currently working on a joint long-term strategic plan for the pharmaceuticals industry, which is experiencing growth in parallel with the world markets.
 This plan aims to create a market where domestic production of pharmaceuticals and medical devices will account for 60 percent and 20 percent respectively of total domestic demand in terms of volume.

 A rapidly growing young population is one of the key factors driving demand for healthcare in Turkey.
 According to the Economist Intelligence Unit forecasts, the healthcare sector in Turkey is set to boom as healthcare spending per capita will increase at CAGR of 5.6 percent during 2013-2017, while most developed countries will be experiencing relatively lower growth rates.

 Favorable long-term macroeconomic conditions and increased access to medicine will continue to drive demand for medicine and attract foreign pharmaceutical companies, which in turn, will make Turkey an increasingly important location for pharmaceutical manufacturing in Central and Eastern Europe.

-With regard to healthcare facilities, the Ministry of Health is planning to open organized health zones, which will include hospitals, rehabilitation centers, thermal tourism facilities, nursing houses, health techno-cities, and R&D centers.
+With regard to healthcare facilities, the Ministry of Health is planning to open organized health zones, which will include plastic surgery esthetic in Turkey, rehabilitation centers, thermal tourism facilities, nursing houses, health techno-cities, and R&D centers.